kaylumah/hosting/_site/_posts/2021-03-27-set-nuget-metadata-via-msbuild.md

 Project `src\Kaylumah.Logging.Extensions.Abstractions\Kaylumah.Logging.Extensions.Abstractions.csproj` added to the solution.
 ```

-I chose `Kaylumah.Logging.Extensions.Abstractions` to keep inline and in style with the extension packages Microsoft provides.
+I chose "Kaylumah.Logging.Extensions.Abstractions" to keep inline and in style with the extension packages Microsoft provides.
 By default, the namespace of the assembly sets the unique package identifier.
 Of course, this only matters when publishing the package to a NuGet source like `https://nuget.org`.
 That is not this article's scope, as publishing the default template with only the empty `Class1.cs` file would not benefit anyone by sharing it.

 ## Why do we even need metadata in our packages?